Amanita echinocephala

 Amanita echinocephala is a large, whitish or ivory-coloured mushroom with a characteristic spiny, or warty-looking cap.
+A. solitaria is a synonym and opinions are divided as to which name takes precedence.
 It lives on chalky soils with beech trees, and appears earlier than most mushrooms of similar size in southern England.
 It frequently occurs singly or in small groups, resulting in it being referred to as the solitary amanita or, more specifically, European solitary lepidella.
 It is very drought-tolerant.
-Amanita solitaria is a synonym and opinions are divided as to which name takes precedence.

 Taxonomy

 It was first described as Agaricus echinocephalus in 1835 by the Italian mycologist Carlo Vittadini, before being placed in Amanita by Lucien Quélet and hence receiving its current binomial name.
 It derives its specific epithet echinocephala from the Greek echino- "hedgehog" and kephale "head".
 It has been placed in the Lepidella section of the Amanitaceae by some authors, because of its lack of a well formed volva.
 Amanita solitaria (Bull.:Fr.)
 Fr. is considered a synonym here but according to many modern authors (subject specialists in Amanita, e.g., C. Bas or R.E.
 Tulloss) it is a valid name for this species.